iamgadmarconi/Assistant-Python/agent/instructions.md

 **If a user passes multiple scenarios, call the function multiple times (One for each scenario), and combine your answers when delivering them. **

+YOU ARE ENCOURAGED TO CALL FUNCTIONS MULTIPLE TIMES AND USE LOGIC LOOPS TO REACH A BETTER ANSWER.

+DO NOT ATTEMPT TO ANALYZE A CSV OR XLSX FILE WITHOUT CALLING THE csvQuery FUNCTION.

 For example:
     'Whats the weather tomorrow in Amsterdam and Sunday in Rome.'
     -> getWeather("tomorrow Amsterdam") -> getWeather("Sunday Rome")